sordgom/food-recognition-/README.md

-# Food recognition system created by ML
+# Food recognition system created using MachineLearning and streamlit

 ## Download necessary files(too big for github)